MoserMichael/python-obj-system/gen-iterator.md

 - Each asyncIO [task object](https://docs.python.org/3/library/asyncio-task.html#creating-tasks) stands for a concurrent task, each task is either suspended or currently running.
 Each task object has its own coroutine function, a coroutine is a regular python function that has an additional async keyword standing right before the def keyword.
 If a task object is in running state, then its coroutine function is running.
 More [here](https://docs.python.org/3/library/asyncio-task.html)
 - An event loop is hosting a set of task object.
 At most one single task is running at any given moment.
 All the other task objects are in suspended state, while that task is running.
 The event loop object is created upon calling [asyncio.run](https://docs.python.org/3/library/asyncio-task.html#asyncio.run) - this function also creates the first running task (aka the main task)
 - The currently running task stops running, when it is either waiting for the completion of networking IO, waiting for the [completion of another concurrent task](https://docs.python.org/3/library/asyncio-task.html#waiting-primitives) or when the running task has called the [asyncio sleep api](https://docs.python.org/3/library/asyncio-task.html#sleeping).
 If any one of these events happened, then the event loop is picking another currently suspended task, and running it instead of the currently running task.
 - [Streams](https://docs.python.org/3/library/asyncio-stream.html) are special wrappers for network connections.
-The purpose here is to deactivate the currently running task when a network request cant be completed immediately, and the currently active task would otherwise have to wait for the completion of the network request.
+The purpose here is to deactivate the currently running task when a network request cant be completed immediately, and to proceed handling a different task, instead of waiting  until the current network io has been completed.

 A note to understand asyncio in terms of operating system threads: an event loop instance is always specific to the current operating system thread, two operating system threads that both use the asyncio api will have two separate instances of event loops.
 An event loop is created per operating system thread, if the operating system thread starts to work with asyncio (upon calling async.run, for example) This enables them to avoid the need for multithread synchronisation, within in the asyncio api objects.

 The main use case for all of this is a program, that is doing networking and multiplexing between several network connections, this is a paradigm, that comes from the world of Unix system programming in C. Concurrent networking in the C programming language is handled by a loop, that is calling any one of following system calls on each iteration of the loop - [select](https://www.man7.org/linux/man-pages/man2/select.2.html)/[poll](https://www.man7.org/linux/man-pages/man2/poll.2.html)/[epoll](https://man7.org/linux/man-pages/man7/epoll.7.html), this system call is waiting on a set of socket file descriptors.
 The system call returns, when an event of interest happened on a subset of the socket file descriptors that were passed to the select/poll/epoll call.
 The event loop will then have to react on this event, which may be either one of the following: a new socket connection has been established and you can get it by calling the [accept](https://www.man7.org/linux/man-pages/man2/accept.2.html) system call on a listening socket, data that is available to be [received](https://www.man7.org/linux/man-pages/man2/recv.2.html) over a socket, a [send](https://www.man7.org/linux/man-pages/man2/send.2.html) system call has previously blocked, the data has been sent, and the socket is now ready for action, the peer has closed a connection, or an error occured.
 A C program like this will often be implemented as a very long loop, where all of the network connections are handled by a complex state machine, reacting to any of the events that could occur on ony one of the handled socket descriptors.